darrenl5941/sep10-freedom-project/blog/entry05.md

 ---

-### Time Managment
+### Time Management

 During the time between this entry and the previous one I learned more _time managment_ skills as I had to do a learning log every week.
-Because of this I had to manage my time better and makes sure that I had the time to learn more about _jQuery_ every week instead of pushing it all to right before this entry.
-This skill is important because it makes sure that I give myself the apporpriate amount of time needed to complete tasks.
+Because of this I had to manage my time better and make sure that I had the time to learn more about _jQuery_ every week instead of pushing it all to right before this entry.
+This skill is important because it makes sure that I give myself the appropriate amount of time needed to complete tasks.

 [Previous](entry04.md) | [Next](entry06.md)